 - SIU School of Medicine

-Pressure ulcers are lesions caused by unrelieved pressure that results in damage to the underlying tissue.
+Pressure-induced skin and soft tissue injuries are lesions caused by unrelieved pressure that results in damage to the underlying tissue.
 Generally, these are the result of soft tissue compression between a bony prominence and an external surface for a prolonged period of time [1,2].
-The consequences of pressure-induced skin injury range from nonblanchable erythema of intact skin to deep ulcers extending to the bone.
+The consequences of pressure-induced skin and soft tissue injury range from nonblanchable erythema of intact skin to deep ulcers extending to the bone.

-The ulcer imposes a significant burden not only on the patient, but the entire health care system.
-Reducing the frequency of pressure ulcers is an important component of current goals for patient safety as evidenced by the Institute for Healthcare Improvement (IHI) 5 Million Lives Campaign, and the decision by the United States Center for Medicare and Medicaid Services to not reimburse hospitals for the treatment of hospital-acquired pressure ulcers [3-5].
+Pressure-induced injuries impose a significant burden not only on the patient but on the entire health care system.
+Reducing their frequency is an important component of current goals for patient safety, as evidenced by the Institute for Healthcare Improvement (IHI) 5 Million Lives Campaign and the decision by the United States Center for Medicare and Medicaid Services to not reimburse hospitals for the treatment of hospital-acquired pressure-related injuries [3-5].

-Knowledge of factors contributing to the pathogenesis of pressure ulcers allows the identification of patients at risk for ulcer development such that preventive measures may then be targeted to those specific patients.
+Knowledge of factors contributing to the pathogenesis of pressure-induced skin and soft tissue injury allows the identification of patients at risk for ulcer development such that preventive measures may then be targeted to those specific patients.
 The epidemiology, pathogenesis, risk factors, and risk assessment of pressure ulcers will be reviewed here.
 Prevention and treatment are discussed separately.
-(See "Prevention of pressure ulcers" and "Clinical staging and management of pressure-induced injury".)
+(See "Prevention of pressure-induced skin and soft tissue injury" and "Clinical staging and management of pressure-induced skin and soft tissue injury".)